Dr. Victor M. Salas

 Representative publications include the following:

-- Hircocervi and Other Metaphysical Wonders: Essays in Honor of John P. Doyle (Editor) (Marquette University Press, forthcoming).
+- Hircocervi and Other Metaphysical Wonders: Essays in Honor of John P. Doyle (Editor) (Marquette University Press, 2013).

 - On the Borders of Being and Knowing: Some Late Scholastic Thoughts on Supertranscendental Being (Editor) (Leuven University Press, 2012).